Leonard Saxe, PhD

 Professor Saxe's current research on the Jewish community involves socio-demographic studies of American Jewry and a program of research on Jewish education and its relationship to the Jewish engagement.
 He is the principal investigator of a longitudinal study of Birthright Israel, a large-scale educational program.
 At the Steinhardt Institute, he is leading a program that is investigating the size and characteristics of the American Jewish population.

-Among his recent publications, he is co-author of a 2008 book, “Ten Days of Birthright Israel: A Journey in Young Adult Identity,” the story of Birthright Israel, an intensive ten-day educational program designed to connect Jewish young adults to their heritage.
+Among his publications, he is co-author of a 2008 book, “Ten Days of Birthright Israel: A Journey in Young Adult Identity,” the story of Birthright Israel, an intensive ten-day educational program designed to connect Jewish young adults to their heritage.

 Professor Saxe is an author and/or editor of nearly 250 publications.
 He has been a Science Fellow for the United States Congress and was a Fulbright Professor at Haifa University, Israel.
 In 1989, he was awarded the American Psychological Association’s prize for Distinguished Contributions to Psychology in the Public Interest, Early Career.